How to use Black Phu Quoc pepper from Vietnam?

-The island of Phu Quoc is called the "Emerald Island" as it harbours many natural treasures.
-It is located in the Golf of Thailand, off the coast of Cambodia.
-The island has been part of Vietnam since 1945.
+The island of Phu Quoc is nicknamed "Emerald Isle" because it possesses many natural treasures.
+It is located in the Gulf of Thailand, off the coast of Cambodia, and has been part of Vietnam since 1945.

-Pepper cultivation was introduced in the 18th century by the Chinese.
-Nowadays, the pepper production on the island is very select with very small quantities produced.
-In Phu Quoc, only 1.5 tonne/hectare are produced vs. 8 to 10 tonnes/hectare in other regions of Vietnam, like the region of Daklak for example.
-On the island, all production stages are entirely done by hand: harvesting, retting, washing, drying and sorting.
-Most of the pepper plantations are in Cua Duang, in the centre of the island.
-The pepper is harvested from February to April.
-The inhabitants of Phu Quoc island call the pepper "Tiêu".
-They eat it with sea food and fish.
-They grind it with salt and then add lime.
-They use it for seasoning all their local dishes.
+Pepper cultivation was introduced to the island in the 18th century by the Chinese.
+Pepper production remains confidential on the island (micro lot).
+In Phu Quoc, 1.5 tonnes are harvested per hectare compared to 8 to 10 tonnes in other regions of Vietnam, such as the Dak Lak region.
+On the island, all stages of production are done manually: harvesting, washing, drying, and sorting.
+Most pepper plantations are located in Cua Duang, in the center of the island.
+The harvesting period extends from February to April.
+The inhabitants of Phu Quoc Island call pepper "Tiêu."

 |TRACES EVENTUELLES D'ALLERGÈNES||céleri, sésame, moutarde, fruits à coques.|